Porsche leads $80 million investment in WayRay to bring holographic AR displays to cars

 “As a deep-tech company, we are committed to creating fundamental innovations that bring us far beyond holographic AR displays and new interfaces,” added WayRay CEO Vitaly Ponomarev.
 “A growing number of projects with carmakers and strong investors are fueling the company’s growth and boosting our confidence in implementing complex innovations.”

-WayRay counts 250 employees globally, with offices in Switzerland, the U.S., China, and Russia, though as noted it will soon expand into Germany with a new factory.
+WayRay counts 250 employees globally, with offices in Switzerland, the U.S., China, and Russia, though, as previously noted, it will soon expand into Germany with a new factory.

-The company didn’t reveal its valuation at this round of funding, but we do know that it is not yet a unicorn — it said it plans to reach a $1 billion valuation in 2019.
+The company didn’t reveal its valuation at this round of funding, but we do know that it is not yet a unicorn — WayRay said it plans to reach a $1 billion valuation in 2019.